NDevTK/InspectME/README.md

 # InspectME 2020!
-Allowing the power of Inspect Element to be sheared since 2018
+Allowing the power of Inspect Element to be sheared.

 Synchronizes content between clients using webshockets.
 There will probably be inefficient code and lack of testing.